-Bitcoin halving is an event where the block reward for mining new bitcoin is halved, meaning that bitcoin miners will receive 50% less bitcoin for every transaction they verify.
+Bitcoin halving is an event where the block reward for mining new bitcoin is halved, meaning that bitcoin traders will receive 50% less bitcoin for every transaction they verify.
 BTC halving occurs every 210,000 blocks, which equates to a halving occurring approximately every 4 years.

 Although this can sound confusing with concepts such as ‘block reward’ and ‘verifying transactions’, bitcoin halving is a relatively simple process.